 No Written Contract?
 What You Should Know Before You Agree To Publication

-Old-school editors and publishers—and even some new e-publishers—have long relied on nothing more than a handshake to seal an agreement with a writer.
+Some editors and publishers have long relied on nothing more than a virtual handshake to seal an agreement with a writer.
 Short stories, poems, and personal essays are frequently published by editors at literary magazines without a written contract.
 But what does it mean if you’re offered a place in a publication, but you’re not offered a formal contract?
 What rights are you granting if your work is published without a signed agreement?

 At Writer’s Relief, we recommend you speak with a lawyer if you’ve got questions about rights and contracts.
 But you’re welcome to use the information below to help get started.